 - Self-designed clothes from the sellers

-However, there are a few limitations of what you can and what you can not sell on ASOS.
+However, there are a few limitations on what you can and can not sell on ASOS.
 Here are a few things that you can’t sell on ASOS:

 - Bone, horn, shell (including mother of pearl)